hbeale/treehouse-shell-novice/_episodes/02-filedir.md

 to move to `data` in one step:

 ~~~
-$ cd Desktop/data-shell/data
+$ cd /public/home/hcbeale/example/data-shell/data
 ~~~
 {: .language-bash}

 Check that we've moved to the right place by running `pwd` and `ls -F`

-If we want to move up one level from the data directory, we could use `cd ..`.
-But there is another way to move to any directory, regardless of your current location.
+If we want to move up one level from the data directory, we could use `cd ..` which uses a **relative path**.

-So far, when specifying directory names, or even a directory path (as above), we have been using **relative paths**.
 When you use a relative path with a command like `ls` or `cd`, it tries to find that location  from where we are, rather than from the root of the file system.

-However, it is possible to specify the **absolute path** to a directory by including its entire path from the root directory, which is indicated by a leading slash.
+But when you specified `/public/home/hcbeale/example/data-shell/data`, you are using an **absolute path** to a directory by including its entire path from the root directory, which is indicated by a leading slash.
 The leading `/` tells the computer to follow the path from the root of the file system, so it always refers to exactly one directory,